-Hoping to see one of the prettiest beaches in Clearwater & St. Petersburg?
-Clearwater Beach is an immediate winner.
+Not sure where to begin exploring the coastal charms of Central Florida?
+Start with the world-famous Clearwater Beach.
 With its sugary white sand and calm turquoise water, it’s one of the best beaches on the Florida Gulf Coast.

 Get your sunglasses ready and relax: Clearwater Beach has been named one of the nation’s best beaches by TripAdvisor on several occasions.
 Find a spot on the sandy beach, lay down your towel, and watch the world go by.
 When you’re in need of some fresh seafood, some of Clearwater’s top restaurants are a stone’s throw away.